-A quick guide to Nusa Penida
+A Quick Guide to Nusa Penida

 Nusa Penida, the home of the iconic Kelingking viewpoint.
 You’ve seen it online, you’ve seen it on Instagram, but you have no idea how on earth to get there.
 Don’t worry, I hear your calls in the faint distance.
 I got you.
 Here’s my quick guide on the who, what, where, when, and why of the island.
 And by that I obviously mean that you’re going to find out how to get there in one, budget friendly piece.
 And you’re going to find out where to munch and where to mooch.
 You’re darn welcome.
 That’s just what we do here.